SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex3/README.md

-# Exercise 3 - Check the process in SAP Build Process Automation
+# Exercise 3 - Complete the process in SAP Build Process Automation

 In this exercise, you will monitor the execution of the New Hire Onboarding Process.